ChengHust/IEEE-CEC-2024-Competition/README.md

 The IEEE 30-node standard topology, refer to Figure 1, with a time-varying workload, is modelled and simulated to obtain measured data of the system, aiming to assess the status of instrument transformers.
 Generally, the time-varying voltages, currents, and system-level parameters are formatted as decision variables, and the differences between the estimated results and physical rules of the system are modelled as the objectives.
 Three ETT problems with 1 million, 10 million, and 100 million decision variables are given in this competition.
+Complicated variable interactions (e.g., partial separability and overlapping interactions) and variable properties (e.g., system parameters and measurement values) are involved, making the ETT problems challenging and representative.
-As an extension of the TREE test suite, this competition is expected to promote research in smart grids and advanced optimization algorithms and explore some potential research directions for super large-scale optimization, especially for the computational intelligence community.
+As an extension of the TREE test suite, this competition is expected to promote research in smart grids and advanced optimization algorithms and explore potential research directions for super large-scale optimization, especially for the computational intelligence community.

 Participants are encouraged to develop the algorithm to solve this optimization problem, not just a specific one.
 Participants may propose a new optimization algorithm or utilize a hybrid of previously proposed algorithms.